 It will help you become stronger, more adaptable and courageous.
 It will help you feel more free, less concerned and ultimately better at competing, relationships, workouts and life.

-I like the quote stated this way —> “Easier choice, harder life.
-Harder choice, easier life.”
+I like the quote stated this way —> “Easy choice, harder life.
+Hard choice, easier life.”

 The benefits of doing what’s uncomfortable are bigger than any amount of benefit you’re getting from trying to stay comfortable by taking the easier route.